top of page

 Upon arrival, the fish spat Jonah up on the beach.

-The fish most likely was a mammal, a whale, not a fish.
+The fish was most likely a mammal, a whale, not a fish.

 Read about the story in the Book of Jonah in chapter one.